 If the content on your page can impact someone’s health, financial stability, safety, or society’s welfare or well-being, then it is considered a YMYL topic.

 4. The E-A-T rating

-Next, Google Quality Raters look for where the information comes from.
-Try to provide answers to the following questions on your website:
+Google Quality Raters will look for who provided the content on the web page.
+Try to answer the following questions on your website:

 - Who created the content on the page?